makuzaverite/f-pitty/CONTRIBUTING.md

 This is a cross platform filesystem Software that is meant to run anywhere 😃

-> We love contrubutions from anyone  whether it's:
+> We love contributions from anyone  whether it's:

 - A bug report
 - Code Discussion
 - Submitting a fix
 - Proposing a feature
-- Becoming a mantainer
+- Becoming a maintainer

 #### Code style

-- We use go's stanard style
+- We use go's standard style

 ### Licence

-- All contubutions you do will be MIT licenced
+- All contributions you do will be MIT licence